devjoelfranco/devjoelfranco/README.md

 <h2 align="left">🗨 About me:</h2>

-- 👨‍🎓 I'm studying Information Systems and Software Engineering at Unicesumar.
+- 👨‍🎓 I'm studying Software Engineer  at Unicesumar.
 - 🔭 I demonstrate critical skills and a passion for delivering results.
 Gaining valuable experience in a retail company working with the SAP system, developing a business-oriented perspective to offer practical solutions.
 - 📊 In love with data